distkeys/distkets.github.io/_posts/2015-03-03-virtual-memory-3.markdown

 Process starts executing and immediately after it is loaded into the memory, we have four *vm_map_entry* blocks.
 First *vm_map_entry* component is for Text, the second component is for Initialized data, third is for Uninitialized data, and the last component is for Stack.
 We don't have any shared libraries mapped here yet.
 All of the data structure above is a machine-independent data structure with two exceptions.
-First one being *vm_pmap* member of *vmspace*, which is physical map is *machine dependent.
+First one being *vm_pmap* member of *vmspace*, which is physical map is *machine dependent*.
 It is the physical table hardware which is used to translate from virtual to physical memory.
 The second one is *vm_page*, which has a little bit of structure in it, which is machine-dependent.

 <br><br>
 ### vmspace